andry-lebedev/neobank-primitives/README.md

 ## Make it yours (AI re-brand)

-Open this repo in an AI coding agent (Claude Code, Cursor, Codex, …) and paste:
+Paste this into any AI coding agent (Claude Code, Cursor, Codex, …) — it clones the repo, sets up, and re-brands in one pass:

-    Read AGENTS.md, then follow PROMPT.md to re-brand this neobank demo for me.
+    Clone and set up the Swipelux neobank starter, then re-brand it as mine: git clone https://github.com/swipelux/neobank-starter && cd neobank-starter && npm install Read AGENTS.md, then follow PROMPT.md to re-brand this neobank demo into my product.
+    Start by asking me my company name and any brand notes (website, colors, vibe, audience);
-    I'm <Company>.
-[Optional: my website is <url> / brand notes: <colors, vibe, audience>] Derive my brand (or choose tastefully if I gave you little), apply it on a new git branch by editing only src/theme.css and src/brand.config.ts, keep all tests and the build green, then show me the result and what you chose.
+    derive the rest from there, or choose tastefully if I give you little.
+Apply it on a new git branch by editing only src/theme.css and src/brand.config.ts, keep all tests and the build green, then run it (npm run dev) and show me the result and what you chose.

 No website?
 Describe your brand in a sentence — or give just the name and let the agent propose something.
 Iterate in plain words afterwards.